Cabbage thoran is my favorite Indian side dish.

 I use the round cabbage to make my cabbage thoran.
 The long cabbage (napa cabbage) is slightly harder and may not be as good as the round one.

-- Remove any brown and damaged outer leaves and rinse it under running water.
+- Remove any brown and damaged outer leaves and rinse them under running water.

 - Place the head of the cabbage on a chopping board with the side of the stem down.